 I really don’t like being a picky eater, but I am.
 Yes, it’s true… I can’t stand onions.
 They gross me out.
-BUT, having said that I actually like french fried onions… maybe because they’re breaded and fried makes them okay.
-Not sure just yet, but all I do know is that I can eat them (and LIKE them) without gagging like regular onions. 😉
+BUT, having said that I actually like french fried onions… maybe the fact they’re breaded and fried makes them okay. 😉

 This next recipe I’m sharing is topped off with those delicious french fried onions and filled with all sorts of goodness like chicken, cheese, sour cream, mayo and almonds.
 It is DELICIOUS!